eavonius/powerdelivery/README.md

 powerdelivery
 =============

-Microsoft Team Foundation Server build template and Windows PowerShell framework for Continuous Delivery.
+Microsoft Team Foundation Server build template and Windows PowerShell framework for Continuous Delivery. **THIS PROJECT IS NOT YET COMPLETE**.

 What is it?
 -----------